apache/flink/docs/dev/table/python/common_questions.md

 ## Preparing Python Virtual Environment

 You can download a [convenience script]({{ site.baseurl }}/downloads/setup-pyflink-virtual-env.sh) to prepare a Python virtual env zip which can be used on Mac OS and most Linux distributions.
-You can specify the version parameter to generate a Python virtual environment required for the corresponding PyFlink version, otherwise the most recent version will be installed.
+You can specify the PyFlink version to generate a Python virtual environment required for the corresponding PyFlink version, otherwise the most recent version will be installed.

 {% highlight bash %}
 {% if site.is_stable %}